 My landlord kept too much of my security deposit.
 What can I do?
 If, after receiving the landlord's written list of damages and deductions required by VRLTA § 55-248.15:1, the tenant disagrees with any of the charges or deductions from the security deposit, he or she should write a letter to the landlord.
 The letter should tell what charges or deductions the tenant believes are too high.
 Often, the landlord and tenant disagree over what is "normal wear and tear."
 A copy of the inspection report from when the tenant moved in and any other records can help to show the original condition of the property.
 (Go to sample inspection checklist.)
 If the landlord still refuses to refund the security deposit, the tenant can file an action against the landlord in the small claims court for the city or county where the property is located.
 Unfortunately, some dishonest landlords have found that it can cost a tenant who has moved out of state more than the amount of the security deposit to return to file a lawsuit.
 To avoid this, some tenants have found it helpful to give the landlord a local mailing address, such as the home of a friend, for the security deposit refund.

 The landlord won't repair the property.
 What can I do?
 Under VRLTA § 55-248.13, (You're leaving a federal government web site.) a landlord must maintain the property in fit and habitable condition.
-This includes complying with all local health and building codes; maintaining electrical, plumbing, heating, air conditioning, and other appliances in working condition; providing water and hot water; and providing trash receptacles and removal if for two or more rental units.
+This includes complying with all local health and building codes; maintaining electrical, plumbing, heating, air conditioning, and other appliances in working condition; providing water and hot water; and providing trash receptacles and removal if for two or more rental units; and maintain any carbon monoxide alarm that the Landlord installed.
 Similarly, under VRLTA § 55-248.16, (You're leaving a federal government web site.) the tenant has a responsibility to maintain the property in a clean and safe condition, and to use all utilities and appliances in a reasonable manner.
 The tenant also must not act in any manner that disturbs other tenants' "peaceful enjoyment" of the property.